5.0 of 4 Ratings

 You have never rated this topic.

 Thank you.
 You can rate this topic again in 12 months.

-A 60-year-old Japanese male presents to your office with epigastric pain following 1 month of unintentional weight loss.
-He reports that he has followed a strict diet of low-fat smoked fish all his life.
-On physical exam, you note a skin finding similar to Figure A. If this patient undergoes aggressive surgical treatment, which of the following may result?
+A 60-year-old Japanese man presents to your office with epigastric pain following 1-month of unintentional weight loss.
+He reports that he eats a very traditional Japanese diet, and consumes low-fat smoked fish on a daily basis.
+On physical exam, you note the skin finding seen in Figure A. If this patient undergoes aggressive surgical treatment for his most likely diagnosis, which of the following may result?

 Increased prothrombin time